jdel/huntress-ctf-2025/day29/trapped.md

 my guess is we're guided into sending a payload to create a buffer overflow to inject arbitrary data at `0x1337000`

+when we use netcat to connect, we can notice an other user prompt after the `puts("What would you like me to run next? ")` , this likely means there is another scanf or similar at address `0x1337000`

 to be continued